-You like to discover new horizons and take walks outdoors.
+Does your cat have an adventurous soul?You like to discover new horizons and take walks outdoors.
 But is this also the case with your cat?
 Know that not all felines have an adventurous soul and that for some, finding himself in an unfamiliar environment can be a great source of stress.
 Do not try to force your cat to do something he does not like: if you decide to go hiking with him, it must be a pleasure for both of you.

 A training is necessaryIf you think your cat has the makings of a hiker, know that you will not be able to take him immediately with you on a walk.
 The first step is to teach him how to walk on a leash, with a harness, because there is no question of letting him venture completely out in the wilderness (something could frighten him and he could escape and get lost).
 To get used to it, begin to clothe him in its harness and let him get used for a few minutes (but immediately remove the harness if he shows a rejection reaction) and give him a small reward.

 Be well prepared before the departureYour cat is ready ?
 Before going on an adventure with him, make sure all his vaccines are up to date as well as his pest control treatments (worms, ticks and fleas).
 Also, make sure that he can be easily found if he gets lost: with a necklace in his name, a tattoo or (it's best) a microchip.